Tiled2Unity: Tiled Support for Unity

 Please consider supporting Tiled Map Editor on Patreon.
 Tiled is a free and essential tool for 2D game development and I’d like to see the author support it and similar tools fulltime.
 We’d have no Tiled2Unity without it.

 Tiled2Unity is a free utility with one goal in mind: Easy exporting of Tiled Map Editor TMX files into your Unity projects.
 Tiled2Unity takes your Tiled files and creates Unity prefabs from them that are easily placed into your Unity scene.
 Complex collision is supported through Unity’s PolygonCollider2D class.
-(Windows only)
+(Windows and Mac)

 Tiled2UnityLite is a command line version of the Tiled2Unity utility.
 It can be used on any platform but was primarily designed to give Linux users a way to use Tiled2Unity on their operating system.